nmdollhopf/team1_wine_project/README.md

 initial_supervised_logit.ipynb

+### question

+Can a linear logistc regression model accurately predict the qualities of rated wines based on the measured chemical differences?

+### rough methodology

 try on white wines only to nail down a method

+using scikitlearn's logisticregression class

 1) first attempt
    - combine '3' and '4' qualities into '3-4' and combine '8' and '9' into '8-9' since it was so unblanced.